No Gun Ri massacre: No Gun Ri in culture

 In South Korea, the No Gun Ri story inspired works of nonfiction, fiction, theater, and other arts.
 In 2010, a major Korean studio, Myung Films, released a No Gun Ri feature film, A Little Pond, written and directed by Lee Saang-woo and featuring Song Kang-ho, Moon So-ri and other Korean stars who donated their work.
 Besides commercial release in South Korea, the movie was screened at international film festivals, including in New York and London.

 In 2006–2010, artist Park Kun-woong and Chung Eun-yong published Nogunri Story, a two-volume graphic narrative that told the story of the massacre and the half-century struggle for the truth through thousands of drawings, based on Chung's 1994 book.
 The Korean-language work was also published in translation in Europe.
-In the United States and Britain, No Gun Ri was a central or secondary theme in five English-language novels, including the U.S. National Book Award finalist Lark & Termite of 2009, by Jayne Anne Phillips, and the James Bond thriller Trigger Mortis of 2015, by British author Anthony Horowitz.
+In the United States and Britain, No Gun Ri was a central or secondary theme in six English-language novels, including the U.S. National Book Award finalist Lark & Termite of 2009, by Jayne Anne Phillips, the James Bond thriller Trigger Mortis of 2015, by British author Anthony Horowitz.